NBISweden/knowledgetransfercrashcourses/README.md

 # Reproducibility Crash Course

 **WORK IN PROGRESS**
-**Todo: see also repo issues**
+**Todo: see also subfolder issues**

-- Maybe list conda course first, because can be used to install the other:)
-- Maybe a separate course/page on yaml, since it pops up both infor conda and snakemake?
+- Maybe a separate course/page on yaml, since it pops up both for conda and snakemake?

-**Feedback: please add suggestions to repo issues**
+**Feedback: please add suggestions to this and subfolder issues**

 ## Prerequisites
 Experience of working in a bash terminal.
 Some of the material refers to usage